DunixOS/XBL-Follower-Bot/README.md

 A Python-based tool for managing Xbox Live follows using XSTS authentication tokens.

+>![Important]
+In order for this tool to work, you must already have valid Xbox Live XSTS Tokens.
+This tool will not provide you with tokens, it only manages existing tokens, if you need to obtain tokens, you can use the Xbox Live authentication process, or create a horribly complicated script that automatically generates valid tokens.

 ## Token Requirements

 The script requires valid Xbox Live XSTS tokens.
 These tokens: